Using a good ad blocker is becoming increasingly important with the growing dangers of malicious advertisements (also known as malvertising).

 This guide will give you step by step instructions for setting up a VPN on a router, which uses a built-in ad, tracking, and malware blocker.

-The only line of routers that offers a large selection of VPN-ready models is Asus (see the Best VPN Routers guide).
+The only line of routers that offers a large selection of VPN-ready models is Asus.
+But for a complete overview of all your options, see the Ultimate VPN Routers guide).

 Therefore to implement this ad blocker solution for your entire network, you will need: